pilotpirxie/recommendation-redis/README.md

 * Content and context based filtering
 * Event-driven powered engine
 * Suitable for product and content recommendation
-* Fine tuning of tag weights
+* Fine-tuning of tag weights
 * GPU accelerated with gpu.js
 * Minimalist and lightweight
 * Written in TypeScript and Node.js